raquelmrsantos/raquelmrsantos/README.md

 - 🔭 I have 2+ years of professional experience
 - 💻 I've worked on e-commerce and internal platforms for global brands at FPS (Farfetch Platform Solutions) and on an internal project for CTW (Critical TechWorks)
-- 🌱 I'm currently learning Angular and NextJS to expand my front-end expertise
+- 🌱 I'm currently learning NextJS to expand my front-end expertise
 - 💬 I speak Portuguese, English, Spanish, and a bit of French and Dutch

 ## Contact